julelang/jule/README.md

 <h1>The Jule Programming Language</h1>

 This repository is the main source tree of Jule. \
-It contains the reference compiler, API and standard library.
+It contains the reference compiler, API, and standard library.

 [Website](https://jule.dev) |
 [Manual](https://manual.jule.dev) |